 PTSD is often seen in veterans and is talked one of the main mental health illnesses amongst veterans.
 However, this illness is not the only problem soldiers from the battlefield face.
 Almost one-third of veterans who came back from Iraq or Afghanistan had some sort of traumatic brain injury.

 Traumatic brain injuries happen after a hard hit to one’s head.
-This causes the person’s brain to hit inside against their skull and nerve fibers will tear.
 It has been shown that between ten and twenty percent of those who have a traumatic brain injury also become addicted to drugs or alcohol.
-This connection may be made because of the similarity of how the neurotransmitters that are responsible for pleasure are being disrupted.

 Sexual Assault Trauma and Veterans